nonelement/react-project/README.md

 # React Project

-This is a boilerplate react project using Gulp, Browserify, Babelify, and Less.
+A boilerplate react project using Gulp, Browserify, Babelify, and Less.